ASPP/pelita/doc/source/index.rst

 DeNero and Dan Klein at Berkeley University for their artificial intelligence introductory course [DeNeroKlein]_.

-This software was developed for the 'Advanced Scientific Programming in Python' summer school, as a teaching aid for the group project.
+This software was developed for the “Advanced Scientific Programming in Python” summer school, as a teaching aid for the group project.

 Future: